• Skip to primary navigation

 Recipe of Posto Mangsho aka Posto diye Mutton

 Posto Mangsho is a signature Bengali Mutton Curry cooked with Poppy seed paste aka Posto bata.
 Apart from the two main ingredients, Posto and Mangsho, you need plain curd, green chilies, a few regular spices, and mustard oil to make this delicacy.
 I prefer to use meat with fat instead of lean meat to make this dish.
-This is by the way to justify the over-excessive oil that you are seeing in the pictures 😛 .
+This is by the way to justify the over-excessive oil that you see in the pictures 😛 .
 Jokes apart, Mehebub came home with the Rewaji Khasi (Meat with fat) and I used that to make the Posto Mangsho.
 You obviously can use lean meat (especially Kochi patha) to make this delicacy.

 Ingredients